yusufmspahi/yusufmspahi/README.md

 I am a Theoretical Physics undergraduate at **Imperial College London**. </br>
 I am currently recruiting for 2025 spring-weeks and internships.

 I love problem-solving and learning new things.
-Recently, I've enjoyed contributing to open source as well.
+Recently, I've enjoyed participating in datathons and contributing to open source.

 I am currently working on something cool. 🔨  </br>